FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 ## Authentication and authorization
 Authentication is the verification of a particular user.
 When a user is logged in, they're saying to the application, "Hey, it's the real John Doe, let me in."
 The application validates their credentials, and they have access.

-In our API gateway, we're going to use FusionAuth, based on the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide).
+In our API gateway, we're going to use FusionAuth, based on the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) as mentioned above.
 We'll talk about specific details when we set up our API gateway application later.

 Authorization is the process whereby we verify that a particular user (e.g. John Doe) has access to certain parts of our system (e.g. product inventory).
 In our eCommerce ecosystem, we're going to require authorization for the product inventory API, but not for the basic product APIs, since we want everyone to access the latter.
 For the product inventory route, we'll allow users with the "admin" role access.